jimmyislive/tapi/docs/examples.rst

             ]
     }

 Similar to Advanced4_, but here we begin everything with a test to /login.
 Note that we also assigned that test an id.
 We ensured that the response header has 'auth-token' (but don't worry about it's content, hence the star).
 In later tests, we want to send in the same auth-token in every request and we do this by aceesing the original auth-token via the id of the login test i.e. self.login.response.headers.auth-token. (remember to enclose it in [[]]).
 Also notice the [[$USERNAME]].
 This means that the value of the environment variable $USERNAME is used here.
+The final point to notice is the ability to run arbitrary python scripts to either get some input value or verify some response result e.g. "bank": "[[script:request_postuser_bank]]".
+This means that the bank input parameter will be populated with the output of the script request_postuser_bank.py.
+Similarly "body": "[[script:response_postuser_body]]" means that the script response_postuser_body.py will be called and it's output should be True/False to indicate if it passed the check.
+Both scripts will receive the current unit test parametes as a json input.
+The convention is to name the python script as [request|response]_<id>_<field>.py.
+This way it will be easy to identify which test/field this script pertains to.